naturalfunction/naturalfunction.github.io/content/post/getting-started-with-KORE-ConnectivityPRO-SMS-API/index.md

 If you are **not** a KORE Wireless customer and are interested in our services, [contact us here](https://www.korewireless.com/contact-us/).

-You don’t need to be a software developer but should be familiar with what a **REST API** is.
+You don’t need to be a software developer but should be familiar with what a **REST API**.
 AWS has [this article](https://aws.amazon.com/what-is/restful-api/) on REST APIs that can help.

 For API calls, this article uses **Postman**.